wclr/gruntfiles-mix/README.md

 	// assume that clean tasks may already exist in config config.clean = config.clean || {}

+    // to avoid problems with paths resolution prefer to use absolute paths in tasks (using ```__dirname```)
-	config.clean.dist = [__dirname + '/dist']
+    // while execution of tasks CWD is Gruntfiles-mix dir, NOT __dirname of current Gruntfile. config.clean.dist = [__dirname + '/dist']

 	// register custom task using prefix
 	grunt.registerTask(prefix + 'clean-dist', ['clean:dist'])

-	 // make possible to use this Gruntfile as usual (if only "grunt" argument is passed if (arguments.length == 1){
+	 // make possible to use this Gruntfile as usual (if only "grunt" argument is passed) if (arguments.length == 1){
 	    grunt.initConfig(config)
 	 }